 Drugs, alcohol and mental health

-This page explains how using drugs and alcohol can affect your mental health.
+This section explains how using drugs and alcohol can affect your mental health.
 It also explains how you can get help to stop using drugs and alcohol.
 In this section, ‘drugs’ means recreational drugs, alcohol, or prescription drugs.
 When someone with a mental illness also uses drugs, doctors call this ‘dual diagnosis’ or ‘co-occurring diagnosis’.

 - There are many reasons why you might use drugs and alcohol.

-- Some people use them to try and deal with their symptoms of their mental illness, this is known as 'self-medication'
+- Some people use them to try and deal with their symptoms of their mental illness.
+This is called 'self-medication'.

 - Drugs and alcohol can make the symptoms of your mental illness worse.